abse4411/projz_renpy_translation/README.md

 schinese: dialogue translation: using 856 and missing 84, string translation: using 377 and missing 7
 ```

-Note that, if there exists rpy files in `game/tl/{lang}`, existing translations in these files wouldn't be overwritten. `generate` command only append translations that don't exist in the game by default.
+Note that, if there exists rpy files in `game/tl/{lang}`, existing translations in these files will not be overwritten. `generate` command only append translations that don't exist in the game by default.
 If you want to apply all TranslationIndex's translated texts that exist in these rpy files, please append the `-f` option to `generate` command.
 That will delete all rpy/rpyc files in `game/tl/{lang}`.

 ## 5.Inject our I18N plugin